Mark Howard Still Paints. Religiously.

 JI: Is your work out anywhere where people can buy it right now?

 MH: Just a few people have a few pieces.
-Paul and Joan Dider— they used to be dealers that represent me.
+Paul Biber and Joan Perch— they used to be dealers that represent me.
 They still have some works of mine.